markjprice/cs11dotnet7/docs/command-lines.md

 dotnet help new
 ```

-Getting help for a project template like `console`:
+Getting help for a specified project template, for example, `console`:
 ```
 dotnet new console -h
 ```